KaitoHH/AnyCodeToBmp/README.md

 You will find that the code is almost the same as the original one except the bmp header and some new lines.

+**If you find any code that can generate a good-looking image, please send me your code, and I will post it here for everyone to watch :)**